 Midwifery is the root of all feminine healing.
+I am a midwife medicine woman.
 The midwife has always held a diverse range of healing, teaching and consulting within her community.
+She was not only a birth attendant but a counsellor, medicine woman, wise woman, teacher and compassionate human being.
+The older she got, the better she got!

-I believe pregnancy, birth and lactation are normal events of a life cycle for a mother and her partner.
-As a midwife, I hope to nourish and support the physical and spiritual health of this transformative time for both parents.
-Although we as midwives honor and protect the mother always, we also remember that birth is an act of love between two people.
-The involvement and integration of father/partner will make all the difference in the outcome of their birth and without harmony and love between them and within themselves, the birth will be more difficult.
-Although the father/partner does not carry nor birth their baby, he/she also enters and passes through the same mystical threshold of life and becomes a father/parent for the rest of his life.
+Although we as midwives honor and protect the mother, we also remember that birth is an act of Love between two people.
+The involvement and integration of father/partner will make all the difference in the outcome of their birth journey and without harmony and love between them and within themselves, the birth story will be more difficult.
+Although the father/partner does not carry nor birth their baby, he/she also enters and passes through the same Mystical threshold of life and becomes a father/parent for the rest of their life.

-I hope to provide a place of sanctuary and there provide safety, knowledge, trust, compassion, protection, Love and equality.
-I support the growing relationship of the parents and protect the spiritual sanctuary of this time for the mother and father/partner and their community.
+I hope to provide a place of sanctuary for each family and there, provide safety, knowledge, trust, compassion, protection, Love and equality.
+I support the growing relationship of the parents, siblings, and their community.